thegenemyers/FASTK/README.md

 instance of the k-mer has the same count as its cannonical counterpart.
 We call such a table, a **symmetric** table as opposed to the **canonical** tables produced by FastK.

-For some applications, a much faster code can be realized by streaming a symmetric table and hence the introduction of this command.
-Producing a sorted symmetric table and then streaming it is 100's of time faster than looking up the symmetric list in a canonical table.
+For some applications, a much faster code can be realized by streaming a symmetric table, hence the introduction of this command.
+Producing a sorted symmetric table and then streaming it is 100's of times faster than looking up the symmetric list in a canonical table.

 The -T option controls the number of threads used for sorting, and the -P option indicates where the temporary files for the sorting should be placed.

 ```
-7. Haplex [-g<int>:<int>] <source>[.ktab]
+6. Haplex [-g<int>:<int>] <source>[.ktab]
 ```

 **Deprecated**.
 Code is still available but no longer maintained.

 ```
-8. Homex -e<int> -g<int>:<int> <source_root>[.ktab]
+7. Homex -e<int> -g<int>:<int> <source_root>[.ktab]
 ```

 **Deprecated**.
 Code is still available but no longer maintained.